 After spending time in the highest points of Germany, make your way to the bottom of the mountain to relax at the Eibsee.
 If you looked out your mountain cable car window while riding to Zugspitze, you probably already noticed the majestic aerial views of the lake.
 The Eibsee is right below the Zugspitze and is the biggest, most popular lake in the Garmisch area.

 To make the most of your time at Eibsee, rent a boat to take on the water, or consider hiking around the trail that goes all the way around the lake.
 Choose between a row boat, pedal boat, slide boat, stand up paddle, or the 20min “Reserl” motor boat experience.
 The captain of the “Reserl” will entertain you with facts and stories of the lake, and will show you the best places to settle for swimming.

 Some of the best views of Eibsee are from the middle of the lake.
 Discover crystal clear waters and shades of aqua turquoise blues.
 On a clear day, you can even see the peak of the Zugspitze along with the cable cars that go up/down on the German and Austrian side.

-If you walk along the trail on the east side of the lake, 200m past the bridge you will find a rope swing!
 The hiking trails will uncover picturesque moments all the way around the perimeter of the lake.